frendsick/torth/README.md

     sum // Return sum
 end

-// Program execution starts from MAIN function (case-insensitive) function main :
+// Program execution starts from the `main` function function main :
     // Call FizzBuzz with one integer parameter
     // FizzBuzz(limit=30)
     30 FizzBuzz

-    // Save the return value to variable called sum and print it with text take sum in
+    // Save the return value to a variable called sum and print it with text take sum in
     "Sum of all numbers not divisible by 3 or 5: " puts sum putu "\n" puts